 10. How can I fix inaccuracies on my credit report?

 By federal law, you have the right to accurate credit reports but it is up to you to ensure the report is accurate.
 When you find inaccurate information on your report, you can start the dispute process directly with the credit report agency–Experian, TransUnion, and Equifax.
 The credit bureaus are required to investigate your claim and will remove the inaccuracy or confirm the accuracy of the information.

 11. How long can a reporting agency report negative information on my credit report?

-Credit bureaus can report accurate negative information for up to seven years and for bankruptcies up to 10 years.
-If the negative information found on your report is inaccurate, they are required to remove the information.
+Credit bureaus can report accurate negative information for up to seven years and bankruptcies up to 10 years.
+If the negative information found on your report is inaccurate, they are required to remove inaccurate credit information.